Museum/ Gift Shop Open 9am 297 W. Center St., Kanab, UT 84741 - look for the rearing white horse at the West end of Center Street

 Before long, the opportunity to collaborate with "Chuckwagon Cookout, Inc." came along.
 After extensive expansion and remodeling during the winter of 2006 and spring of 2007, what was then known as Frontier Movie Town grew into a much larger gift shop with new restrooms and multiple dining rooms to serve classic cowboy grub to up to 400 guests at a time.

 The Trading Post has an eclectic mix of fine gifts and fun souvenirs that make it easy to take home iconic memories of the American West.
 We like to say we’re ‘mostly made in the USA.’
 That’s the case with our Native American arts & jewelry and with most of the hats, boots and even shirts.
 The one group of merchandise we can only source out of China is everything dealing with that great American hero – John Wayne.
-But, today, there’s really nothing more American than outsourcing to China so the Duke would probably approve.
+But, today, there’s really nothing more American than outsourcing to China so the Duke would probably approv

 To better preserve and provide interpretation for the rare and somewhat magical movie sets on the back lot, the Little Hollywood Movie Museum was resurrected as a 501 (c) (3) non profit in 2009 and is always evolving and seeking out better ways to tell the story of how this area’s amazing landscape became a backdrop for the way the world sees the West – not to mention outer space.